 Tweeting to radio host Leeann Tweeden, she added: "I 100% believe your account of him & his actions, ...
 Thank you for sharing your story."

-The Tweeden incident occurred before the Minnesota Democrat became senator, but the State Fair allegation was a year after he took office.
+Menz was the second woman to come forward with claims that the Minnesota Democrat sexually harassed them.
+The Tweeden incident occurred before Franken was senator, but the State Fair allegation was a year after he took office.

 Franken apologized to Tweeden Thursday and CNN reported on Monday that he said he did not remember the fair incident.